GEOS-DEV/GEOS/src/docs/sphinx/developerGuide/Contributing/UsingSingularity.rst

     singularity pull docker://jafranc/geosx_u22-g11-omp41

-The docker image located at *docker://jafranc/geosx_u22-g11-omp41* has been generated from *geosx/ubuntu22.04-gcc11:213-913* with an extra layer cloning and compiling the develop version of GEOSX.
+The docker image located at *docker://jafranc/geosx_u22-g11-omp41* has been generated from *geosx/ubuntu22.04-gcc11:213-913* CI container with an extra layer cloning and compiling the develop version of GEOSX.
+An example of a _Dockerfile_ producing such a container can be found at *src/docs/sphinx/developerGuide/Contributing/Docker_to_singularity.Dockerfile*.
 It is organized as:

 .. code-block::
     :caption: Organization of the docker/singularity image